Cooling system circulation guide

 When to stop driving

-• !Temperature gauge reaches the red.
+• !The temperature gauge reaches the red.

-• !Coolant warning light appears.
+• !The coolant warning light appears.

 • !Coolant is leaking heavily.